ho323/ho323/README.md

 Hi, I'm **Hoseong Kim**, an **ML Engineer** with a background in
 **Mechanical Engineering** and **Artificial Intelligence**.

-I build AI systems for **physical environments**, focusing on
+I build AI systems for **physical systems**, focusing on
-**robotics AI, computer vision, digital twins, spatio-temporal prediction, and deployable ML pipelines**.
+**robotics AI, computer vision, digital twins, spatio-temporal prediction, and deployable ML systems**.

 ---